 Regional Squad Dates

-There will be three Regional Squad Training Sessions throughout the 2013-2014 season.
+There will be two Regional Squad Training Sessions throughout the 2015-2016 season.
 Each region will host a Regional Squad on:

 Regional Squad Locations